top of page

 Example Calculated Field for Ranks:

-• Rank1 orders the source dimension (Region), ensuring that regions with the highest sales appear at the top of the chart.
+• Rank1 orders the source dimension (Region), ensuring that regions with the highest cumulative total of sales (as a percentage of the overall total sales) appear at the top of the chart.

-• Rank2 orders the target dimension (Segment), ensuring that segments with the highest sales appear at the top of their group.
+• Rank2 orders the target dimension (Segment), ensuring that segments with the highest cumulative total of sales (as a percentage of the overall total sales) appear at the top of their group.

 5. Sigmoid Field